Agustín Ramón Martínez: Serial murders

-On May 23, 2009, 50-year-old former councilman and cattle rancher Ricardo Cecilio Cabello Cazal, along with his farmhands Hilario Marecos and Alberto Medina Blanco, were murdered, their bodies dismembered and subsequently burned in an oven in Ybycuí.
+On 23 May 2009, 50-year-old former councilman and cattle rancher Ricardo Cecilio Cabello Cazal, along with his farmhands Hilario Marecos and Alberto Medina Blanco, were murdered, their bodies dismembered and subsequently burned in an oven in Ybycuí.
 A few days later, Martínez, who was working as a business partner and bodyguard for Cabello at the time, was arrested as the main suspect.
 Several other men were arrested as alleged accomplices as well.
-He was held awaiting trial for the triple murder until 2015, when he was released thanks to a habeas corpus given for a judicial delay, due to the fact that he had not been given a firm sentence during that time.
+He was held awaiting trial for the triple murder until 2015, when he was released thanks to a habeas corpus given for a judicial delay, because he had not been given a firm sentence during that time.

 Final murder

-On May 22, 2018, 54-year-old lawyer Lucilo Nicolás Cardozo Salina received a call from Martínez, an acquaintance of his, telling him that he needed him for a court case in Encarnación.
+On 22 May 2018, 54-year-old lawyer Lucilo Nicolás Cardozo Salina received a call from Martínez, an acquaintance of his, telling him that he needed him for a court case in Encarnación.
 Cardozo went out in his pickup truck, a Mitsubishi Triton, and picked up Martínez along the Route 1 in Yaguarón.
 Along the way, Martínez shot him with a sawed-off 7.62 caliber rifle before dismembering and burning the body, which he buried before stealing the truck.
 Cardozo's wife, after taking notice of her husband's absence, tracked the truck with a GPS and located it at Martínez's home.
 On the following day, Martínez was arrested as the prime suspect in Cardozo's disappearance.